noway/nzcp-sol/README.md

 ## Tests
 - Create `.env` file in the root directory of the project
-- Populate it with at least 1 live pass.
+- Populate it with at least 1 live pass URI.
     - Use `.env.example` as a reference.
 - Run `make test`